lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 1. The EnergyPlus envelope model can be coupled with the Modelica room model, which in turn is coupled to Modelica HVAC and interzone air exchange.
    This is described in :numref:`sec_cou_env`.
-2. EnergyPlus output variables and energy management system output variables can be sent from EnergyPlus to Modelica.
+2. EnergyPlus output variables and Energy Management System (EMS) output variables can be sent from EnergyPlus to Modelica.
    This is described in :numref:`sec_out_var`.
 3. The values of EnergyPlus schedules, EMS variables and EMS actuators can be set